Bed shelter 2011

 Bed Shelter was explicitly designed for the exhibition Greek Island*, which concerns the concepts of protection and detention.

-The underground spaces of the Ethniki Insurance Mansion at Korai 4 str were initially built as air raid shelters and then the German headquarters in Athens during the Occupation of Athens.
+The underground spaces of the Ethniki Insurance Mansion at Korai 4 str were initially built as air raid shelters and then the Nazi headquarters in Athens during the Occupation of Athens.
 They were used as prisons and transit centres.

-Half a million Morrison shelters were distributed till the end of 1941, and 100.000 more in 1943.
+Half a million Morrison shelters were distributed by the end of 1941, and 100.000 more in 1943.

 Greek island* exhibition 27/04-16/07/2011